Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Frode Jacobsen, Shutterstock

-This is one of the smallest frogs around – only reaching about an inch.
+This is one of the smallest frogs around, only reaching about 1 inch.
 They are common throughout Kentucky and spend most of their time on the ground hiding.
 They are commonly found in leaf litter of all sorts.

-While they are a frog, they spend much of their time on land.
-They only enter the water to breed or lay eggs.
+While it’s a frog, it spends much of its time on land.
+It only enters the water to breed or lay eggs.

 4. Mountain Chorus Frog